elasticio/jsonata-transform-component/README.md

 }
 ```

-result of that transofrmation will be the following JSON document:
+result of that transofrmation will be the following JSON document ([jsonata link](http://try.jsonata.org/B1ctn36ub)):

 ```json
 {